ErlerPhilipp/dr2_logger/README.md

             <fanatec enabled="false" pedalVibrationScale="1.0" wheelVibrationScale="1.0" ledTrueForGearsFalseForSpeed="true" />
         </motion_platform>
         ```
+    1. You will need to disable any another running telemetry tools.
+This is because data is removed from the port when a program reads a package.
 1. Download and unzip dr2logger.zip archive
 1. Run the dr2logger.exe while you play DR2
 1. After each race, switch to the logger to save the log and see the plots